 Water is almost fully recycled and no discharges are made from the site.
-In 2023 water consumption was 16,985 m^3 (2022: 13,204 m^3).
+In 2024 water consumption was 21,519 $m^3$ (2023: 16,985 $m^3$ ).

-A hydrogeological study is being carried out which will assess the availability and likely sufficiency of water for processing and human needs.
+A hydrogeological study has been carried out to assess the availability and sufficiency of water for processing and human needs.
 Water is currently drawn using natural pressure from a borehole.
 Currently, no water is discharged from operations, although there are losses from evaporation.
-Whilst there is not expected to be a shortage, the Group already recycles as much water as possible and plans to do the same for the Balasausqandiq project.
+The Group already recycles as much water as possible and plans to do the same for the Balasausqandiq project.
+Water for the main project will be drawn from a bore-hole some 20 km from the operating site and transported along a pipeline.
 The Balasausqandiq project process has been designed to operate on a low liquid: solid ratio to minimise water usage and associated reagent use.